joshamilton/argonaut/README.md

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

 ## Citations
-GenomeAssembly is currently unpublished.
+Argonaut is currently unpublished.
 For now, please use the GitHub URL when referencing.

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.